For partners

 We start with a full intake — the story of the relationship, what's happening now, what each of you most wants from the work.
 Some couples do this together; others start with a brief individual session each so we can hear both sides without interruption.

 From there, we use the Gottman Method as a backbone — structured tools for conflict, friendship, and intimacy based on 40+ years of research on what actually predicts relationship outcomes.
-We integrate Emotionally Focused Therapy (EFT) to work on the emotional patterns underneath the content of your fights, and sex therapy when desire, pleasure, or intimacy is part of what needs attention.
+We integrate Emotionally Focused Therapy (EFT) to work on the emotional patterns underneath the content of your fights (more on that in our piece on conflict resolution and communication), and sex therapy when desire, pleasure, or intimacy is part of what needs attention.
+If one partner is on the fence about staying, discernment counseling is usually the right starting point.

 Most couples see meaningful shifts within 8–12 sessions.
 Deeper work — affair recovery, long-standing avoidance, rebuilding from years of disconnection — often takes longer.
 We'll check in periodically about whether we're making the progress you came for.